 Prepare some beds for sowing early seeds

-Seeds such as lettuce, summer cabbage, broad beans, salad onions, early peas and spinach can be sown early so it is a good idea to prepare the beds for them.
+Seeds such as lettuce, summer cabbage, broad beans, salad onions, early peas, and spinach can be sown early so it is a good idea to prepare the beds for them.
 The preparation involves covering the soil for a couple of weeks to warm it up.
 You can cover it with cloches, a cold frame or horticultural fleece.
 Before you sow the seed, rake the warm soil to a fine tilth.
-When it is mild enough to sow then sow the seeds in fine drills.
+When it is mild enough, sow the seeds in fine drills.
 Water the drills before you sow so that the seeds don’t get washed into the deep soil.
 Then replace the cover.
-For more information see our guide to seed sowing.
+For more information see the Unwins guide to seed sowing.

 Fruit trees

-February should be the time where you finish pruning apple and pear trees before the sap starts to rise.
-Don’t prune plums, cherries or nectarines as pruning now could lead to the fungal disease, silverleaf.
-Feed all the fruit trees and bushes with Westland Sulphate of Potash.
+February should be the time when you finish pruning apple and pear trees before the sap starts to rise.
+Don’t prune plums, cherries, or nectarines as pruning now could lead to the fungal disease, silverleaf.
+Feed all the fruit trees and bushes with Westland.
 This will help create a good crop of fruit.

 Rhubarb plants